What does health insurance cover?

 Save time with our digital appointments in the My Bupa App.
 Speak to GPs, nurses, physios and mental health specialists.
 Book video or audio appointments during the day and evenings, on weekends or bank holidays. - Cancer cover

-Our cancer cover can offer some cancer drugs and treatments before they’re available on the NHS.
-Helping you get the medicines you need, faster.
-Any drugs or treatments will need to be evidence-based and covered by your policy. - Direct access to care
+Our cancer cover can offer some drugs and treatments before they’re available on the NHS.
+This can help you get the medicines you need, faster.
+Any drugs or treatments will need to be evidence-based and covered by your policy - Direct access to care

 If you re worried about cancer, mental health or muscles, bones and joints, you can call our Direct Access team.
 We'll check that your symptoms are covered and give you clear advice on what to do next.
 We could refer you to a specialist on the call.
 Or, if you do need to see a GP, we'll let you know.